 Since this is a completely custom item, it was pricey.
 The cabinet maker needed to stop production on standard items, draw this up and make it for us.
 However, the final product is perfect and makes a big impact on the functionality and aesthetic of our transitional kitchen.

 Since our transitional kitchen has a bit of black and white, we wanted brass hardware to soften up the space.
 I love solid brass hardware because of the quality.
 Think about how many times you’ll open and close a cabinet or drawer a day.
 Multiply that by how many people live in the home and you need it to stand up the test of time.
 I love the ridge detailing on these drawer pulls and knobs, which really elevates the cabinet.
+Our hardware is not a perfect match to the handles on our refrigerator, but I love how it looks!

 We did not have the money to do a custom refrigerator with paneled doors.
 It’s a gorgeous look and truly looks high-end.
 Maybe in our next house.
 This GE Café Appliances Refrigerator helps us achieve that high-end look without breaking the bank.
 My full review of it is on this blog post.